sans-ui-org/sans-ui/src/routes/(section)/components/tooltip/+page.md

 ## Size

-Tooltip has `size` prop to decide the size of it.
+Adjust the Tooltip size using the `size` prop.

 <div class="flex flex-row gap-4">
 	<Tooltip title="This is title" size="sm"><Button>Here is sm</Button></Tooltip>